stephane-caron/pink/README.md

 ## How can I help?

 Install the library and use it!
 Report bugs in the [issue tracker](https://github.com/tasts-robots/pink/issues).
 If you are a developer with some robotics experience looking to hack on open source, check out the [contribution guidelines](CONTRIBUTING.md).

+## See also

+- [Jink.jl](https://github.com/adubredu/Jink.jl): Julia package for differential multi-task inverse kinematics.